Doctor insights on:

 - Ask a doctor a question free online

 - Facial or eye twitching eye pulsating

-- Can anxiety cause twitching?
+- Can a poor diet cause severe eye twitching?

-- Can tmj cause eye twitching?
+- Can eye twitching be serious?